jwiseuk/LTEWatchdog/README.md

 ```

 The service should now be running and monitoring the internet connection.
+Logs will be saved in 'C:\LTEWatchdog_logs'

 ## Configuration